pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// those stored in ResourceClaimSpec.
 These parameters here can only be
 	// set by cluster administrators.
 	//
-	// The object must be cluster-scoped, so the namespace must be empty.
+	// The object must be cluster-scoped.
-	// ApiVersion and name must be set.
-Kind and/or resource must be set.
-	// Usually, kind is sufficient because there will be a 1:1 mapping
-	// to resource.
-If UID is set, then only that specific object
-	// may be used.
-	Parameters v1.ObjectReference
+	Parameters TypedLocalObjectReference
 }

 // ResourceClaim is created by users to describe which resources they need.